rdemers/org-rd-fullstack-springboot-nuxt/README.md

 ## Important

 Building a WEB application with SOA services (BBF only) included in a single artefact is not a crime (nor a recommendation).
 The solution architect's judgment is required.
-If the approach is used, then limit SOA services to BFF (Backend For Frontend) type requirements only.
+If this approach is used, then limit SOA services to BFF (Backend For Frontend) type requirements only.
 Also, for this project, we embebed a authentification/autorisation services and a an memory database services.
 Of course, those services should be an external resources.
-For demonstration only.
+This project is for learning and demonstration only.

 ## Prerequisites